m9ai/m9ai.github.io/public/docs/terms-of-service-en.md

 ## 2. Description of Services
 We provide AI application development solutions and related services as described on our website.
+We also provide the following services:
+- Chatbot
+- Voice Recognition
+- Voice Synthesis
+- Text-to-Speech Conversion
+- Video Generation
+- Other Related Services

 ## 3. User Responsibilities
 - You must provide accurate information